nodeGame/JSUS/README.md

 JSUS.extend(myClass, mySecondClass);
 ```

-and `mySecondClass` will receive all the methods of myClass.
+and `mySecondClass` will receive all the methods of `myClass`.
 In this case,
 no reference of myClass is stored.

 To get a copy of one of the registered JSUS libraries do: